ICHS is administering COVID-19 vaccines for individuals six months and older

-Pfizer-BioNTech and Moderna are both two-dose vaccines.
+Pfizer-BioNTech is a two-dose vaccine.
 It is very important that you receive your second dose in order to be fully vaccinated.
 ICHS will schedule your second dose after your first shot 21 days later at the same location.

 Additional dose for immunocompromised

 If you are moderately or severely immunocompromised (have a weakened immune system), you are at increased risk of severe COVID-19 illness and death.
 Additionally, your immune response to COVID-19 vaccination may not be as strong as in people who are not immunocompromised.